SepulvedaTwain/kubectl-aliases/README.md

 # kubectl-aliases
-Some usefull kubectl (and other kubernetes releated) aliases, making it less painfull to type the whole command.
+Some usefull kubectl (and other kubernetes releated) aliases, making it less painfull typing the whole command.

 ```bash
 # Kubernetes aliases and functions